5 Tips for Upcycling a Planter Using Thrift Store Finds

 Get Creative & Think Outside the Box

-The goal for Sia & I on our upcycling mission was to really try to get creative & think outside the box for items which could be used for a planter.
+The goal for Sia & I on our upcycling mission was to really try to get creative & think outside the box for items that could be used for a planter.
 We wanted to come up with items that you may not typically think of for planters and show how it could be a unique item to showcase in your home or garden and provide a lot of character & charm.
 There are just so many items that could be repurposed in a new & creative way when you start to view them differently.

 Sia took the shelf home & painted it white to bring out the colors of the plants even more & it really turned out so striking!
 I love that these dessert cups are getting new life with a different purpose as plant containers and it really shows off their pretty design.
 And a fresh coat of paint really livened up this shelf to make the entire planter an eye-catching piece!

 I also chose something unusual to repurpose & upcycle with this silver tea set.
 I’ve always loved tea sets, as it brings back fond memories of having tea with my grandma using her fine china tea cups on her little tea cart.
-So, this was a nostalgic purchase for me to bring reminders of having tea with my grandma when I look at the tea pots.
+So, this was a nostalgic purchase for me to bring reminders of having tea with my grandma when I look at the teapots.
 Plus, the silver is very durable & long-lasting, so it seemed like a good option to try as planters.
-I ended up buying the whole tea set, but I like having the option of keeping it all together on the tray or adding a tea pot here & there around the house.
-I also plan to paint some of the tea set in chalk paint as it would be a better fit for my decor in my home.
-Our upcycle specialists let me know I can use Krylon chalk spray paint & then just add a wax or poly spray over it to keep the paint looking good with watering/dirt from the plants.
+I ended up buying the whole tea set, but I like having the option of keeping it all together on the tray or adding a teapot here & there around the house.
+I also plan to paint some of the tea set in chalk paint as it would be a better fit for the decor in my home.
+Our upcycle specialists let me know I can use Krylon chalk spray paint & then just add wax or poly spray over it to keep the paint looking good with watering/dirt from the plants.

 Here is more inspiration of out of the box ideas for DIY planters made from upcycled items: